-When selecting / onboarding a third-party broker as an executing broker in a market where Jefferies does not have a direct trading venue membership (or as a back-up in a membership market), several factors are considered as part of the selection process, these can include: technical infrastructure; technical support; commission rates charged; operational support; counterparty risk; and available limit structure.
-Each broker selected is only utilized in a Direct Market Access capacity whereby Jefferies is using the third-party broker's technical connectivity/gateway to a trading venue and their membership of that venue to place and execute order flow.
-In all cases the broker will not interact with the order flow and Jefferies remains in full control of where and when orders are submitted.
-Each broker is assessed prior to connectivity being established as well as on an on-going basis.
+When selecting / onboarding a third-party broker as an executing broker in a market where Jefferies does not have a direct trading venue membership (or as a back-up in a membership market), several factors are considered as part of the selection process, these can include technical infrastructure; technical support; commission rates charged; operational support; counterparty risk; and available limit structure.
+In most cases the broker selected is only utilized in a Direct Market Access capacity whereby Jefferies is using the third-party broker's technical connectivity/gateway to a trading venue and their membership of that venue to place and execute order flow.
+In these cases, the broker will not interact with the order flow and Jefferies remains in full control of where and when orders are submitted.
+Each of these brokers is assessed prior to connectivity being established as well as on an on-going basis.
 In each market, there is a primary and secondary broker.
 In the event a technical, or any other, issue occurs with the primary broker, the secondary broker connection can be migrated to the primary location in real time.
+Jefferies may also use a third-party broker as an executing broker in cases where it does not utilize Direct Market Access, in such cases Jefferies will consider the factors listed above (technical infrastructure; technical support; commission rates charged; operational support; risk and available limit structure) in its selection process.